Hands up if you’ve ever bought something new from a fast-fashion retailer, only to have it fall apart after one wear? Because, same.

 This type of fabric tends to keep the rain out too, which is extra important in winter.
 It’s long-lasting and comes in a ton of different styles, outfits and accessories, meaning its versatility and fashion appeal is unparalleled.

-While real fur has been keeping people warm for thousands of years, we can’t get on board with it nowadays.
+While real fur has been keeping people warm for thousands of years, a lot of us can’t get on board with it nowadays.
 Luckily, faux fur is here to save the day, providing the perfect balance between keeping warm and staying in style.

 Faux fur comes in practically every colour and cut, keeps the elements out and means zero animal cruelty.
-In other words, we approve!
+A triple win.

 Other Lower-Quality Fabrics